ruepp-jenkins/EmojiBattler/QUICK_START.md

-# 🎮 EmojyBattler - Quick Start Guide
+# 🎮 EmojiBattler - Quick Start Guide

 ## ✅ Project is READY TO PLAY!